adelriosantiago/adelriosantiago-blog/give-that-woman-a-lingot/eng.md

 # Give that woman a lingot

+Quick story that made my day: Today I woke up, opened Duolingo and saw more than 100 lingots into my account. *What the heck?* -I asked myself.

+I was about not to publish it fearing that could be unpolite.
+The moral of the story is: Make more memes.

 today I woke up, entered Duolingo to complete my daily French routine, and saw an usual increase in lingots [I had about 800, looking for 1000 or more, suddenly I got/saw more than 1000 lingots on my account].
 What the...?
 I thought.
 I got more than 130 lingots by posting a Vladimir Putin meme in response to a comment that literally made my day.